sqcndev/squishycoind/README.md

 ./zcutil/build-win.sh -j$(expr $(nproc) - 1)
 #This can take some time.
 ```
-**komodo is experimental and a work-in-progress.** Use at your own risk.
+**squishy is experimental and a work-in-progress.** Use at your own risk.

-To reset the Komodo blockchain change into the *~/.komodo* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log`
+To reset the Squishy blockchain change into the *~/.komodo/SQCN* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log`

 #### Create SQCN.conf